sweirich/lambda-n-ways/README.md

 forms), for testing, each implementation also should support a "fueled" version of the `nf` and `whnf` functions (called `nfi` and `whnfi`, respectively).
 However, benchmarking uses the unfueled version.

+# Anatomy of an implementation:

+Every implementation in this suite matches the following interface:

+    data LambdaImpl = forall a.
+         NFData a =>
+         LambdaImpl
+         { impl_name :: String,
+           impl_fromLC :: LC IdInt -> a,
+           impl_toLC :: a -> LC IdInt,
+           impl_nf :: a -> a,
+           impl_nfi :: Int -> a -> Maybe a,
+           impl_aeq :: a -> a -> Bool
+         }

+Given some type for the implementation 'a', we need to be able to convert to and from that type to a "fully named" representation of lambda-terms.
+(Where the names are just represented by integers).

+    data LC v = Var v | Lam v (LC v) | App (LC v) (LC v)

+Furthermore, we need to be able to normalize it, using the algorithm specified above, and limited by some amount of fuel (for testing).
+We also need a definition of alpha-equivalence for this representation.

 # The n implementations